CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 ### Manual editing (before/while building)

-- To edit the `apt` dependencies, edit the `dependencies/apt.txt` file.
+- To edit the `apt` dependencies, edit the `dependencies/apt-*.txt` files.
+  `apt` dependencies are separated into three files to help with multi-stage builds and keep final images small.
+    - In `apt-build.txt` put the dependencies needed to build the environment, e.g. compilers, build tools, etc.
+      We provide a set of minimal dependencies as an example.
+    - In `apt-runtime.txt` put the dependencies needed to run the environment, e.g. image processing libraries, etc.
+    - In `apt-dev.txt` put the utilities that will help you develop in the container, e.g. `htop`, `vim`, etc.
 - To edit the `conda` and `pip` dependencies, edit the `dependencies/environment.yml` file.
 - To edit the more complex dependencies, edit the `Dockerfile`.